elk-f5ddos/DDOS-Dashboard/README.md

 	Copy the logstash.conf in /etc/logstash/conf.d/
 	In the kibana WEBUI (http://localhost:5601) go to devtools, you need to apply index templates for ddos dashboard and stats dashboard:
 	For ddos dashboard:
-		PUT _index_templates/template_1
+		“Paste the content of template_1.json file”
-		“Paste the content of template_1 file”
+		“Press play-button”
 	For stats dashboard:
-		PUT _index_templates/template-stats
+		“Paste the content of template-stats.json file”
-		“Paste the content of template-stats file”
+		“Press play-button”
 	Import the dashboards and visualization by importing the export.ndjson file, by going to Stack Management then Saved Objects, and click on import and upload the file

 	Run Logstash using the following from cli cd /usr/share/logstash/bin/